Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Life Cycle

 The female lays between three to six eggs.
 The eggs take a little more than two weeks to hatch.
-The young wrens leave the nest after about three weeks but depend on their parents for food for another month.
+The young wrens leave the nest after about three weeks, but they depend on their parents for food for another month.

 Behavior